kilkellym/RevitAddinBootcamp_Code/Module02_CheatSheet.md

 t.Commit();
 t.Dispose();
+'''

-Benefits of using statement:
+##Benefits of using statement:

-Automatically disposes transaction
+- Automatically disposes transaction
-Clearly shows transaction scope
+- Clearly shows transaction scope
-Prevents memory leaks
+- Prevents memory leaks
-More concise than traditional method
+- More concise than traditional method
-Good practice for resource management
+- Good practice for resource management

-Create Walls
+##Create Walls
-Using Default Wall Type
+###Using Default Wall Type
 csharpCopy// Create wall using curve and level using(Transaction t = new Transaction(doc))
 {